jgbakke/Unity-Dialogue-Example/README.md

 If you **do** want to see the example project
   Clone the repo and open it

-  Note: It has come to my attention that cloning the repo and attempting to run it in Unity is not working.
-If this is the  case for you I would recommend just saving the scripts and experimenting with them in your own Scene.
+  **Note**: There is an issue with the way Unity stores scenes.
+For an unknown reason, Cloning the repo and opening the scene directly is showing all GameObjects as invisible.
+If this is the  case for you I would recommend just saving the scripts and experimenting with them in your own Scene. **The only directory you need is Assets/Scripts.
+Everything else is just examples**

   Any questions or want to report a bug?
 Email bakkejor [at] msu.edu for any questions or open up an issue and I will get back to you.